 Do not use grapefruit juice, warm drinks, or carbonated beverages.

 Store this medication in the original packaging at room temperature, protect it from light and moisture, and keep it out of the reach of children.
-Keep the dessicant packets in the bottle.
+Keep the desiccant packets in the bottle.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Etravirine should not be taken by anyone who is allergic to etravirine or to any of the ingredients of the medication.
+Do not take this medication if you are allergic to etravirine or any ingredients of the medication.

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

 The following side effects have been reported by at least 1% of people taking this medication.
 Many of these side effects can be managed, and some may go away on their own over time.

 Contact your doctor if you experience these side effects and they are severe or bothersome.
 Your pharmacist may be able to advise you on managing side effects.